Diptonil/devops-engineering/Docker/commands-overview.md

 - `docker logout`: Logs out of Docker account.

+## Container Commands

+- `docker container stop <containername>`: Stops a container.
+Does not delete it.
+Its UFS still exists and is intact.
+- `docker container run <imagename>`: Runs a container with the image as given.
+If the image is not locally found, `docker image pull` is executed first.
+- `docker container run -d <imagename>`: Runs a container with the image as given in detached mode.
+It runs, but in the background without consuming a whole shell for no reason.
+We may want that sometimes.
+Depends on the use-case.
+- `docker container run <imagename>`: Runs a container with the image as given in interactive mode.
+It runs and provides us with a shell that we can use to access the contents of the container.
+So, a whole terminal needs to be dedicated to interact with the running container.
+We may want that sometimes.
+Depends on the use-case.
+- `docker container run --name <containername> <imagename>`: Runs a container that has a given name.
+Normally, containers are given random names.
+If they have names, they are easily identifiable and *rememberable* instead of having to use IDs.
+- `docker container run -p <machineport1>:<containerport1> -p <machineport2>:<containerport2> ... <imagename>`: Runs a container with port forwarding.
+The Dockerfile of every image may have a list of ports opened up for accessing the container (one or more).
+We can accordingly expose a certain port of the container and attach it to the host machine.
+- `docker container run -v <volumename1>:<volumepath1> -p <volumename2>:<volumepath2> ... <imagename>`: Runs a container with named volumes.
+The Dockerfile of every image may have a list of volumes that can be used.
+By using this command, we make sure that the volumes don't have some gibberish ID and are named properly.
+- `docker container run -v /<hostpath1>:/<containerpath1> -p <hostpath2>:<containerpath2> ... <imagename>`: Runs a container with bind mounts.
+- `docker container exec <flags> <continername>`: The Docker `run` command is used to start a new container from an image.
+However, this command is used to run operations on currently running containers for purposes of examination or whatever the use-case may deem.

 ## Network Commands

 - `docker network ls`: This lists down all the available networks.
 By default, we have 3 - the bridge network (default), the host network and a `none` network.